Funding opportunity

 Webinar for potential applicants

-We will hold a webinar on 9 October 2024 at 2:30pm to 3:30pm UK time.
-This will provide more information about the funding opportunity and a chance to ask questions.
+We held a webinar on 09 October 2024 to provide information about the funding opportunity and give potential applicants the chance to ask questions.

 Research disruption due to COVID-19